DevScholar/rust-for-js-devs/src/language/strings.md

 | `String`           | `string`   |             |
 | `String` (mutable) | `string`   | see Note 1. |

 There are differences in working with strings in Rust and JavaScript, but the equivalents above should be a good starting point.
-One of the differences is that Rust strings are UTF-8 encoded, but .NET strings are UTF-16 encoded.
+One of the differences is that Rust strings are UTF-8 encoded, but JavaScript strings are UTF-16 encoded.
 Rust strings can be mutable when declared as such, for example `let s = &mut String::from("hello");`.

 There are also differences in using strings due to the concept of ownership.
 To read more about ownership with the String Type, see the [Rust Book][ownership-string-type-example].